Alberti-747/747-100-maps-and-overlays-for-GeoFS/README.md

 ChaosReactor gave me the idea to add more, coming soon!

-## 747-100 and 747-400 maps are getting redone and will come final out soon
+## 747-100 maps are getting redone and will come final out soon (doors are on wrong side)